Regula Mühlemann

 Biography

-Within just a few years, Swiss soprano Regula Mühlemann has established herself as one of the leading sopranos of her generation.
-Equally at home on the operatic and concert stages, she is acclaimed by audiences and critics alike for her exceptionally beautiful timbre and sensitive performances, most recently at the 2022 Salzburg Festival: “Regula Mühlemann outstanding as a radiant Pamina” (The Telegraph).
+Within just a few years, Swiss soprano Regula Mühlemann has established herself as one of her generation’s most important voices.
+Equally at home on the operatic and concert stages, she is acclaimed by audiences and critics alike for her exceptionally beautiful timbre and sensitive performances.
+For her performances in the Salzburg Festival’s 2022 production of Die Zauberflote, The Telegraph hailed: “Regula Mühlemann is outstanding as a radiant Pamina.”

 Contact